edgeimpulse/expert-projects/air-quality-and-environmental-projects/environmental-sensor-fusion-commonsense.md

 ## Introduction

-This tutorial will develop a model based on the data captured with the [Sony Spresense](https://www.sony-semicon.com/en/products/spresense/index.html) sensor extention board, [SensiEDGE's CommonSense](https://www.sensiedge.com/commonsense).
+This tutorial will develop a model based on the data captured with the [Sony Spresense](https://www.sony-semicon.com/en/products/spresense/index.html) sensor extension board, [SensiEDGE's CommonSense](https://www.sensiedge.com/commonsense).

 The general idea is to explore sensor fusion techniques, capturing environmental data such as temperature, humidity, and pressure, adding light and VOC (Volatile Organic Compounds) data to estimate what room the device is located within.